notozeki/nacl-mruby/README.md

-# Write your Native Client applications in Ruby!
+# nacl-mruby
-nacl-mruby is a [Native Client (NaCl)](https://developers.google.com/native-client/) application development environment on [mruby](https://github.com/mruby/mruby).
+nacl-mruby is a mruby interpreter works on [Native Client (NaCl)](https://developers.google.com/native-client/).
-You can write NaCl applications in Ruby, and the Ruby code runs on the browser.
+Ruby code runs on the browser, and you can use Pepper API from Ruby.

 __This is ALPHA version.__

 ## Live demos
+Access these pages from Google Chrome browser.
 * [repl](http://devel.notozeki.org/nacl-mruby/repl/): A read-eval-print loop console
 * [mandelbrot](http://devel.notozeki.org/nacl-mruby/mandelbrot/): Plotting mandelbrot set